MalikaIhle/ProvisioningDataCombination/README.md

 query the DB to get MY_tblParentalCare, MY_tblBrood, MY_tblDVDInfo, create variables on all data

-#### creates all tables of all extracted data and stored then in R_output folder: these can be used by other members of the team, working on provisioning and not necessarily behavioural compatibility (i.e. this is the full set of data)
+#### creates all tables of all extracted data and store then in R_ExtractedData folder: these can be used by other members of the team, working on provisioning and not necessarily behavioural compatibility (i.e. this is the full set of data)